Kiyoshika/CppEZML/README.md

 # CppEZML
 A work in progress C++ machine learning library designed to be very easy to use.
 Everything pretty much written from scratch.

+NOTICE: This library is still heavily in development and NOT recommended for production use (or even recreational use at this point).

+This library may become more stable around v0.8.0 or afterwards...

 # Latest Release
 ## v0.4.0 -- 19 June 2021
 #### What's new in v0.4.0?